Celot1979/ReproductorMP3/README.md

 The player is open source with its public repository on GitHub https://github.com/Celot1979/ReproductorMP3.git

 ## Instalación / Installation
-Cuando esl proyecto se de por finalizado habrá un archivo .jar para que se pueda implementar en cuaquier plataforma.
+Cuando el proyecto se de por finalizado habrá un archivo .jar para que se pueda implementar en cuaquier plataforma.

 When the project is finished there will be a .jar file so that it can be implemented on any platform.

 ## Uso de la aplicación por usuario
-- Al abrir el programa nos encontraremos  una ventana emergente donde especiquemos la PlayList que deseamos implemetar.
+- Al abrir el programa nos encontraremos  una ventana emergente donde especicaremos la PlayList que deseamos implementar.
 - When opening the program we will find a pop-up window where we specify the PlayList that we want to implement.

 ![Captura de pantalla 2022-12-09 a las 11 24 53](https://user-images.githubusercontent.com/67976795/206681495-62a185c7-c41c-4e62-b9e3-24434de3e214.png)